Medicine (short story)

+Background

+The story is thought to have been influenced by Lu's father, who died in 1896 after being given traditional medicine which Lu Xun had brought to him for years.

 Summary

 "Medicine" opens with Old Chuan, the owner of a tea shop, waking and leaving his establishment before dawn to purchase medicine for Little Chuan, his son.
 After walking through the streets as the sun rises, he meets up with a man "[...] clad entirely in black", with whom he trades the silver pieces earned from his tea shop for a roll of steamed bread dripping with blood.
 As Old Chuan turns away from the figure, clutching the roll, the mysterious man mutters an insult under his breath, which the old man does not hear, too focused on carrying his new purchase home.

 When Old Chuan arrives in the tea shop, his wife immediately asks him if he has succeeded in purchasing the coveted medicine for their son.
 Upon her husband's confirmation, they confer in the kitchen as Little Chuan sits at a table and eats, his body obviously weakened by his illness.
 Husband and wife then set out to cook the bloodied steamed bread in a lotus leaf, paying no mind to a curious customer who inquires as to the peculiar smell emerging from the oven.
 Both parents serve the roll to their child and encourage him to eat, insisting that he will be cured after he is done.
 They wait side by side, looking on almost breathlessly as their son clears his plate, hoping to see sudden signs of recovery.
 Little Chuan starts to cough again as he feels the gaze of his parents on him; his mother tells him to sleep it off and that he will be better upon waking.
 She stays with him until he falls asleep before covering him with a blanket and leaving.